quicwg/base-drafts/draft-ietf-quic-transport.md

 connection.

-Attackers are additionally categorized as either on-path attackers or off-path attackers; see Section 3.5 of {{?SEC-CONS}}.
+Attackers are additionally categorized as either on-path attackers or off-path attackers.
 An on-path attacker can read, modify, or remove any packet it observes such that it no longer reaches its destination, while an off-path attacker observes the packets, but cannot prevent the original packet from reaching its intended destination.
 Both types of attackers can also transmit arbitrary packets.
+This definition differs from that of Section 3.5 of {{?SEC-CONS}} in that an off-path attacker is able to observe packets.

 Properties of the handshake, protected packets, and connection migration are considered separately.